Valenciola/Valenciola/README.md

     <br>
     Anyway I think I do cool stuff and I have fun :D
     <br>
-    Striving to learn some new programming stuff
 </strong>
+    (Striving to learn some new programming stuff...)
 </p>

 > In games, I need to be able to animate moving objects for design and walk cycles.
 Of course, I need to make a program to animate first...